The Royal National Lifeboat Institution (RNLI) has lifeguards on Bournemouth’s and Poole’s seafront between May and September each year.

 Lets be safe! – Always check with a lifeguard if you are unsure.

-For those of you with children the LV Kidzone is in operation at a number of Bournemouth beaches.
-This excellent scheme offers wristbands free of charge to all children using the beach.
+For those of you with children the Allianz Kidzone is in operation at a number of Bournemouth beaches during the summer months.
+This excellent scheme offers waterproof wristbands free of charge to all children using the beach.
 The beach is divided into different coloured zones and the child wears the wristband corresponding to the particular zone where they are sitting.
-The LV Kidzone team monitor the area and therefore can easily identify a child which may have wandered out of their area.
-Each wristband contains a contact number of the child’s parent or guardian and the team have their own easily identifiable chalet where you can find out more information about the scheme and collect your free wristbands.
+The Kidzone team monitor the area and therefore can easily identify a child which may have wandered out of their area.
+Each wristband contains a contact number of the child’s parent or guardian and are available from the trained KidZone staff, seafront rangers and from RNLI beach lifeguard towers from Sandbanks through to Southbourne beach.